 - Books needed for a class or specific project may be read regardless of the author's gender

-I realized this month I needed rules to accommodate anthologies and books with multiple authors and/or editors:
+Also, last month I introduced guidelines for how to handle anthologies, and books with multiple authors or editors:

 - Anthologies edited by a woman are acceptable even if the collected authors are not all female, but books with 50% or better representation are preferred